allysan223/boxing-with-friends/README.md

 Acknowledgements
 ---
 This code runs heavily off of ENVIRO (https://github.com/klavinslab/enviro) and would like to thank Professor Klavins for his simulator and guidance and enthusiam for this project, Also to the TA's for their help and guidance.

-This project was completed as part of the University of Washington course EE P 520: Software Engineering for Embedded Applications
+This project was also completed as part of the University of Washington curriculum EE P 520: Software Engineering for Embedded Applications